-This Exposure Draft, Proposed Standard APES 320 Quality Management for Firms that provide Non-Assurance Services (APES 320), was developed and approved by the Accounting Professional & Ethical Standards Board Limited (APESB).
+This Exposure Draft, Proposed Standard APES 320 Quality Management for Firms, was developed and approved by the Accounting Professional & Ethical Standards Board Limited (APESB).

 The proposals in this Exposure Draft may be modified in light of comments received before being issued in final form.
-Comments are requested by 24 November 2021.
+Comments are requested by 30 September 2021.